ward/run/books/jack-daniels-running-formula.md

   Maximum per week: min(8k, 5% * weekly distance).
 Single interval should max out at ~2 minutes.

+# Chapter 10: 1500 to 2 mile training

+The 1500 is done at 10-12% higher than VO2max.
+The 3000 right at VO2max, so
+about the pace during I work.
+(Will depend on how fast you are, evidently)

+* Phase I: Skip if you're already good to go.
+Just E runs, strides, maybe some light strength work.
+The higher distance per week plans have some easy R work in the latter 3 weeks too.
+* Phase II: One L and two R per week.
+R pace based on conservative mile race estimate.
+* Phase III: I and T work.
+Speed up R pace by 1s per 200m.
+If feeling good, do again in the latter 3 weeks.
+Can start doing some races.
+* Phase IV: Try racing a bunch of shorter ones as free speed work.
+Update R pace with recent race or speed up by 1s per 400m.
+Mostly R and T work.

 # Chapter 11: 5k to 10k training

 *Addition to R section: mile pace?
 He mentions it in PII of his 5k plan.
 Of